coltin/coltin-blog/content/posts/remote-musings.md

 Deep work also became a lot easier, and I felt like I could reach my potential much more easily.
 I could spend 2-3 days on something without any real distraction except a few 5-10 minute standups.
 Working remote helped me become a much stronger engineer because I could work on much more challenging things.

 Being remote also alleviated all of my work life balance guilt.
-At Yelp, even though nobody ever commented or made this the case, I alwyas felt bad when I wasn't at my desk.
+At Yelp, even though nobody ever commented or made this the case, I always felt bad when I wasn't at my desk.
 If I went for a walk, played a game of pool, or was in the bathroom too long, I'd feel anxious.
 What if people think I'm not working hard?
 What if this affects my bonus? etc. It was all in my head, but working remote was very much about output.
 It had to be.
 Nobody knew when I was working or not, so all that mattered was my output.
 I set aggressive goals in planning meetings to motivate myself to work hard, and I could take all the long walks or longer poops and it didn't matter.
 I could take a break and watch Day[9] videos in the middle of work day; who cares?
 I do good work, and that's all that matters.
 I could work early in the morning, go run errands, and then work in the evening.
 I could be incredibly flexible with my hours, without causing any harm to others, and improving my productivity.
 Instead of taking a half day of PTO to go to the doctors, I could just work around it.
 Work life balance became way more efficient and effective.

 Lastly, the best part of being remote was/is being able to take a shower in the middle of a workday.
 Usually if I am working hard on something and I get it into a good state, or I need something to run, I'll go have a shower.
-It's a great time to medidate on a problem and feel completely refreshed.
+It's a great time to meditate on a problem and feel completely refreshed.
 20 minutes and I'm back at my desk, pounding at my keyboard like a new person.
 No office can compete with this, and if you work remote I highly recommend it.

 ## That's great, should I go remote?
 What are the downsides?